Understanding

 • Tremors

-There is an increased risk of serious complications if you use benzodiazepines for the long term-term and experience sudden withdrawal symptoms.
-There is a possibility of experiencing dangerous seizures and tremors.
-If this occurs you must receive fast medical treatment or you can fall into a coma.
-The result is generally death.
+If you use benzodiazepines long term and experience sudden withdrawal symptoms you are at higher risk of serious complications.
+You can experience seizures and tremors.
+If this happens you need to get medical help fast or you can fall into a coma.
+The result is usually death.

-The most common psychological issues during benzodiazepine withdrawal include:
+The most common psychological issues during benzodiazepine withdrawal are:

 • Irritability and agitation